djezzzl/database_consistency/README.md

 - column is not used for any Presence or Inclusion validators
 - column is not used for any Exclusion validators with `nil`
 - column is not used for any Numericality validators with `allow_nil` disabled
-- column is not used for BelongsTo association
+- column is not used for required BelongsTo association
 - column has not a default value
 - column has not a default function